13 Million Tickets, One Request: How the Adobe BPO Breach Exposes the Third-Party Credential Blind Spot

 2. Embed Data Mines in your highest-risk datasets.
 For customer support databases, ticket systems, employee records, and any dataset accessible to third-party agents, embed a percentage of Data Mine records — fake but indistinguishable entries that beacon when accessed or exported.
 If an attacker exports your entire dataset, the Data Mines exit with it and report back.

-The Zero-Alert Failure Is Not Accidental — It Is Structural
+The Zero-Alert Failure Is Structural, Not Accidental

 Conclusion